-Lost in The Matrix - The Digital Deterioration of Natural Feminine Beauty.
+Selfie Beauty Standards - The Digital Deterioration of Natural Beauty

 Although we can easily distinguish a perfect prototype for each era, there are more elements to what becomes fashionable than meets the eye.
 Celebrities of the time were significant, but let's not underestimate the power of a wider political and economic context.
 For example, the phenomenon of how the slender figure lost popularity in the 1930's and 40s also had to do with the World War II, since a slim body became a sign of poverty.

 Online, it seems doable.
 In real life, it is obvious that it can’t be done without the help of numerous filters and strong Photoshop skills.
 Beauty brand "Dove" has opened our eyes to how insecure women worldwide are with its "Real Beauty" campaign.
-It's series of videos that involved "real" women has proven that there is a reason why our perception of beauty is distorted since the models we see in fashion magazines are unrecognizable in real life – even to themselves.
+It's series of videos that involved "real" women has proven that there is a reason why our beauty standards are distorted since the models we see in fashion magazines are unrecognizable in real life – even to themselves.

 Women worldwide, especially young teenage girls, mimic what they see on the TV and the internet, believing it to be true.
 Everything they see reminds them that 24/7 glamor is necessary in order to be loved, successful in their careers, and respected by other women, who are living by the same rules.